 Analyze developer engagement across your public APIs

-Publisher analytics gives you a full view into how developers engage with your public Postman content, from discovery to adoption.
+Publisher analytics give you a full view into how developers engage with your public collections, forked collections, workspace updates, and your publisher profile, from discovery to adoption.
+You can view user activity over the last 6-month period by weeks or months.
 It’s your hub for insights into API visibility, usability, and engagement.

 To access these metrics, navigate to the Postman API Network and, in the left sidebar, click Analytics in the Publish section.